-If you have ever rode a watercraft on a choppy day then you know it can be painful and just no pleasant.
-To take the chop out Seadoo came out with “iS” in 2009 which was there intelligent suspension.
+If you have ever ridden a watercraft on a choppy day, then you know it can be painful and just not pleasant.
+To take the chop out, Sea-Doo came out with “iS” in 2009, which was their intelligent suspension.

 This is the funny part.
 Every year I would joke about how one year they will fly.
-So when my boss is saying over the phone that it’s hovering all I can think of is flying Seadoos.
+So, when my boss says over the phone that it’s hovering, all I can think of is flying a Sea-Doo.

-A few days later Seadoo goes public with it and we had watercraft that have brakes and suspension.
+A few days later, Sea-Doo went public with it, and we had watercraft that had brakes and suspension.

-The problem was that it was during the rescission so many of these features were not that groundbreaking to the public as money was becoming very tight.
+The problem was that it was during the recession, so many of these features were not that groundbreaking to the public as money was becoming very tight.

 Is It A Gimmick?

 I’m not saying that because I sell them, they really do work.
-If we got to deliver units to a customers house on the weekend and they have a suspension model we will fight over to get that model.
+If we got to deliver units to a customer’s house on the weekend, and they have a suspension model, we will fight over who gets to drive that model.

 Another thing people worried about was that they thought it was not reliable.
-Too many things to go wrong and that’s why they won’t buy a suspension model.
-The crazy part is that the suspension has been the most reliable feature Seadoo has ever come out with.
-In the 7 years, I have dealt with suspension models I have had one time it didn’t work.
-The reason why it didn’t work was that I was an idiot and didn’t release it right when taking it out of the crate.
+Too many things to go wrong, and that’s why they won’t buy a suspension model.
+The crazy part is that the suspension has been the most reliable feature Sea-Doo has ever come out with.
+The suspension was more reliable than the iBR that came out at the same time and had fewer moving parts.

 Here is a video of me giving a review of the GTX iS 260 and showing the suspension…